EDUCBA

 Import Data In Excel – Example #1

-Many times we faced a situation where we need to extract or import the data from other sources.
+We often faced a situation where we needed to extract or import the data from other sources.
 And in Excel, we can use the function Get External Data to import the required fields to work from different sources.

-We can extract the data in excel by going in the Data menu tab, under getting and Transform data, select any required source as shown below.
+We can extract the data in Excel by going into the Data menu tab, under getting and Transform data, select any required source as shown below.

 Those options are shown in the below screenshot.